Tony58321/Statify/Statify_Proposal.md

 - User’s should be able to view their top recent genre.
 - User’s can get recommended new artists/tracks based on their listening habits.
 - User habits can be compared against data from different countries, either by the user selecting a country or by it matching the user’s own country.

+### Test Plan & Bugs
+Testing Strategy: Most of our testing will be done manually where we focus on making sure that our application is retrieving and displaying user statistics correctly.
+We don’t have much control on checking whether the API is giving us accurate information about the user, so our main goal in the testing stage would be to make sure that we are connecting to the right account and properly displaying user information in a way that is user friendly.

+Unit Testing: We will write basic test cases to validate
+- Login and Authentication: To ensure that users are authenticated correctly and redirected to our statistics page.
+- Data Accuracy: Validating that the information that is displayed matches the same output that we received from the API.
+- Logging out: Confirming that the user data is cleared when they log out and that the most recent statistics are displayed upon logging back in.
+- Error Messages: Display clear error messages to the user when the session has expired or if the API fails.

+System (Integration) Testing:
+- Spotify API Integration: Ensuring that the application correctly gets and processes user data.
+- Session Management: Making sure that the login and logout functions work correctly across different sessions.
+- UI and Data Consistency: Confirming that the displayed data reflects the API responses in real-time accurately.

+Usability Testing
+- User Interface and Navigation: We will manually test and make sure that users are able to easily navigate between tabs in our application and are able to find all the features they need.
+- Performance: Making sure that the application doesn’t have a lag or delays in data retrieval or while updating the user interface.
+- Accessibility: Checking that the interface is accessible for a wide range of users, including proper color contrasts for visibility.

+Bug Tracking: Issues that we identify will be documented and recorded, including things like:
+- API Issues: Incorrect or missing data, authentication failures or crossing rate limits.
+- UI Bugs: Elements that are not in the right place, or are formatted incorrectly.
+- Performance Issues: Slow loading times for the application or excessive API calls.

+### Documentation Plan
+Our team will provide a help page for users of our website.
+It will be accessible from the homepage of our website.
+The help page will offer instructions for how to use different features of our website, how to create a Spotify account, and how to report issues.
+Users can utilize this page whenever they have questions about how to use our website.

+We will also provide a form on the website that will allow users to report errors, bugs, and provide feedback about the website.
+We will then be able to better our website based on user feedback and further develop it to meet our users needs.

 # Team Information